Evidlo/prelim/main.typ

   In this section, we describe the design and implementation of a tomographic projector which is designed for use in iterative reconstruction algorithms on spherical grids.
 The algorithm is automatically differentiable, GPU-enabled, and easily integrable into machine learning methods through PyTorch.
   Additionally, the implementation provides a suite of visualization functions described in @api_overview which can be used for visual verification of view geometry and discretization or for generating publishable figures.
-  The raytracer has been released as a open-source Python package *TomoSphero*.
+  The raytracer has been released as a open-source Python package *TomoSphero*.@tomosphero.

 === GPU Utilization

   Most tomographic operators treat each pixel on the detector as an independent computational task, which has led to the development of tomography libraries that are capable of simultaneously utilizing multiple cores on a CPU or hardware accelerator.
-TomoSphero is parallelized and GPU-enabled, and its speed has been benchmarked in @benchmarking.
+TomoSphero is parallelized and GPU-enabled, and its speed has been benchmarked as described in @benchmarking.

   In cases where a simultaneous computation for every pixel of every measurement would consume more memory than is available, some algorithms operate _out-of-core_, where they parallelize as many tasks as will fit into available memory, then serially queue the remaining tasks for processing after current tasks are complete.
-TomoSphero is not capable of out-of-core operation, so a characterization of its memory usage is also available in @benchmarking.
+TomoSphero is not capable of out-of-core operation, so a characterization of its memory usage is also presented in @benchmarking.

 === Object Discretization